-Under the terms of his participation, Mr. Chopra will be entitled to a total benefit of \$10 million payable over a 5-year period commencing January 1, 2024.
-The initial payment will be \$5.25 million and the remaining payments will be in quarterly installments of \$250,000.
+Under the terms of his participation, Mr. Chopra will be entitled to a total benefit of \$13 million payable over a multi-year period commencing January 1, 2024 with a final payment on April 1, 2030.
+The initial payment will be \$5.25 million and the remaining payments will be in quarterly installments.
 Mr. Chopra is fully vested in all benefits under the Defined Benefit Plan.
-In the event of Mr. Chopra's death or disability prior to December 31, 2018, he or his dependents shall be entitled to \$10 million payable over 10 years commencing within 60 days following his death or disability on or after December 31, 2018, he or his dependents shall receive the present value of the remaining retirement benefits payable within 60 days following his death or disability, as applicable.
+In the event of Mr. Chopra's death or disability, he or his dependents shall receive the present value of the remaining retirement benefits payable within 60 days following his death or disability, as applicable.
 In the event of Mr. Chopra's Separation from Service (as defined in the Defined Benefit Plan) within 24 months following a Change in Control (as defined in the Defined Benefit Plan), Mr. Chopra shall be entitled to (i) the net present value of \$6 million of his retirement benefit payable in a single lump sum within 90 days following his Separation from Service and (ii) the net present value of \$4 million of his retirement benefit payable in the form of a single lump sum 90 days following the first anniversary of his Separation from Service, each subject to Section 409A of the Internal Revenue Code.
 In the event a Change in Control occurs after his Separation from Service during the payout of Mr. Chopra's benefits, the present value of all remaining payments shall be paid in the form of a single lump sum within 90 days following the Change in Control.
+In the event of a Change in Control, whether before or after Mr. Chopra's Separation from Service, the net present value of all remaining payments with respect to \$3 million of his retirement benefit shall be paid in the form of a single lump sum within 90 days following the Change in Control.

-The following table sets forth information regarding the Defined Benefit Plan for the participating Named Executive Officer during fiscal year ended June 30, 2018(1).
-For a discussion of the valuation method and all material assumptions applied in quantifying the present value of the current accrued benefit, please see Note 13 to the Consolidated Financial Statements included in our Form 10-K for the year ended June 30, 2018.
+The following table sets forth information regarding the Defined Benefit Plan for the participating Named Executive Officer during fiscal year ended June 30, 2021(1).
+For a discussion of the valuation method and all material assumptions applied in quantifying the present value of the current accrued benefit, please see Note 13 to the Consolidated Financial Statements included in our Form 10-K for the year ended June 30, 2021.

-Number of Years Present Value of Payments

-of Credited Accumulated During Last

-Name and Principal Position Service(#) Benefit(\$) Fiscal Year(\$)
+Name and Principal Position Number of Years of Credited Service(#) Accumulated Payments During Last Fiscal Year(\$) Deepak Chopra Chairman, President and Chief Executive Officer 14 11,891,668

-Deepak Chopra 11 8,065,375

-Chairman, President and Chief Executive Officer